-On August 23, 2017, we entered into the fifth amendment to the Old Main 8% Note (the Fifth Amendment") to further amend the terms of the Old Main 8% Note.
+On August 23, 2017, we entered into the fifth amendment to the Old Main 8% Note (the "Fifth Amendment") to further amend the terms of the Old Main 8% Note.
 Pursuant to the Fifth Amendment, the maturity date of the Old Main 8% Note was extended to September 15, 2017 and the outstanding balance remained unchanged.
 The Fifth Amendment was effective on July 15, 2017.

-On September 25, 2017, but effective as of September 15, 2017, we entered into an exchange agreement, whereby we agreed to exchange the Old Main 8% Note for 4,500,000 shares of our Common Stock.
-Pursuant to an oral agreement with the original holder of the Old Main 8% Note, principal due under the Old Main 8% note was increased by \$96,862 to a total of \$322,612 prior to the date on which the exchange of the 8% Note for Common Stock occurred.
+On September 25, 2017, but effective as of September 15, 2017, we entered into an exchange agreement, whereby we agreed to exchange the Old Main 8% Note for 4,500,000 shares of our common stock.
+Pursuant to an oral agreement with the original holder of the Old Main 8% Note, principal due under the 8% note was increased by \$96,862 to a total of \$322,612 prior to the date on which the exchange of the Old Main 8% Note for common stock occurred.

-On April 18, 2016, we also entered into an equity line agreement with Old Main whereby we may issue and sell to Old Main, at our option from time to time, up to \$4,000,000 of our Common Stock at a purchase price equal to 80% of the lowest VWAP of our Common Stock during a five day "Valuation Period."
+On April 18, 2016, we also entered into an equity line agreement with Old Main whereby we may issue and sell to Old Main, at our option from time to time, up to \$4,000,000 of our common stock at a purchase price equal to 80% of the lowest VWAP of the common stock during a five day "Valuation Period."

 On October 6, 2016, we entered into an amendment to the equity line Agreement to amend the new commitment period, which is 24 months from the date of this amendment.
 Second, the equity line agreement was amended to prohibit us from delivering a subsequent put notice from the beginning of any "Valuation Period" until the fourth trading day immediately following the closing associated with the prior put notice.
-Third, the beneficial ownership limitation was amended to increase the beneficial ownership limitation.
-We have not "put" any Common Stock to Old Main under the equity line Agreement.
+Third, the beneficial ownership limitation was amended to increase the beneficial ownership limitation to 9.99% and to remove the ability of Old Main to increase or decrease the beneficial ownership limitation.
+We have not "put" any common stock to Old Main under the equity line Agreement.